 Boone is a stop that we added last minute since we left Charleston early, but wow am I glad we did!
 This small, charming mountain town will be one of your trip highlights!
 It sits right atop the beautiful Appalachian Mountains and is 20 minutes from Grandfather Mountain.

 I recommend waking up early on day 8 so you can get to Grandfather Mountain when it opens.
-The hours vary depending on the season— check here for hours and rates for your visit!
+The swinging bridge at Grandfather Mountain is so epic!
+The hours vary depending on the season— check here for hours and rates for your visit.
 They are requiring tickets to be purchased online, so make sure to reserve your time slot.